Late Cenozoic Ice Age

+The Late Cenozoic Ice Age falls within the Cenozoic Era which started 66 million years ago.
+The Cenozoic Era is part of the Phanerozoic Eon which started ~538.8 million years ago.
+1 2 In standard nomenclature the Pleistocene Epoch lasts from 2.58 Ma to 11.7 ka and the Holocene epoch lasts from 11.7 ka to present.
+However, it is disputed whether these should in fact be treated separately, or whether the "Holocene" is in fact merely a Pleistocene interglacial.
+See below for details.;

 The Late Cenozoic Ice Age, or Antarctic Glaciation, began 34 million years ago at the Eocene-Oligocene Boundary and is ongoing.
 It is Earth's current ice age or icehouse period.
 Its beginning is marked by the formation of the Antarctic ice sheets.

 Six million years after the start of the Late Cenozoic Ice Age, the East Antarctic Ice Sheet had formed, and 14 million years ago it had reached its current extent.

 In the last three million years, glaciations have spread to the northern hemisphere.
 It commenced with Greenland becoming increasingly covered by an ice sheet in late Pliocene (2.9-2.58 Ma ago) During the Pleistocene Epoch (starting 2.58 Ma ago), the Quaternary glaciation developed with decreasing mean temperatures and increasing amplitudes between glacials and interglacials.
 During the glacial periods of the Pleistocene, large areas of northern North America and northern Eurasia have been covered by ice sheets.